Searching Using Advanced Search Tabs

 The Natural Language tab allows you to search for patents based on a text query of up to 5,000 words of text.
 AcclaimIP will find documents similar to the source text that you supply.
 For example, if you have a paragraph from a specification and you want to see what other patents are similar to the language in that paragraph, you can copy and paste the entire paragraph into the natural language search query and run the search.

-You can use some Advanced Syntax inside of Fielded Search.
+You can use Advanced Syntax inside of several of the search tabs, including the Quick Search, Query Builder, Search History, and Search Strategies.
 In this example, you see that this will find patents where Steve Jobs and Jony Ive have collaborated on patents.

 (jobs NEAR3 steve) AND (ive NEAR3 jonathan) --> Patents where the two collaborated